gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-5-0.rst

 With version 2.5.0 we added the Google Mobile Vision API dependency which is part of the Google Play Services.
 We only depend on the ``play-services-vision`` package.

 In case you already use the Google Mobile Vision API there might be a conflict related to the ``<meta-data android:name="com.google.android.gms.vision.DEPENDENCIES">`` tag after updating to 2.5.0.
 If this is the case add the attribute ``tools:replace="android:value"``.
-Make sure that the value contains ``barcode``:
+Make sure that you add ``barcode`` to the ``android:value`` tag.

+The following snippet shows how to update the tag, if the app has been using text recognition before updating to 2.5.0:

 .. code-block:: xml

     <meta-data
         android:name="com.google.android.gms.vision.DEPENDENCIES"
         tools:replace="android:value"
-        android:value="face,barcode"/>
+        android:value="ocr,barcode"/>

 QR Code Scanning
 ----